MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOContainerType.md

 ```powershell
 New-SPOContainerType -ContainerTypeName ContosoLegal -OwningApplicationId a735e4af-b86e-0000-93ba-1faded6c39e1 -AzureSubscriptionId 564e9025-f7f5-xxx9-9ddd-4cdxxxx1755 -ResourceGroup prod-resources -Region EastUS
 ```
-In Example 1, the cmdlet creates a new container type 'ContosoLegal' that is standard billed and is attached to the billing profile mentioned
+In Example 1, the cmdlet creates a new container type 'ContosoLegal' that is standard billed and is attached to the billing profile mentioned.

 ### Example 2
 ```powershell